 - Calibration data from Transponder are regularly acquired and archived for re-processing.
-The TOSCA (Tool for Scatterometer CAlibration) project is ongoing.
-The oSAT of the tool has been performed as scheduled at the end of April 2005. calibration results will be provided in the next reports. - Due to the regional mission scenario the calibration performances over the Brazilian rain forest are not available because that area is not covered by the ESA ground station.
-The chance to install a new station to cover the calibration site is under investigation as well as the possibility to use stable ice area in Greenland to monitor the instrument calibration.

-• The Ocean Calibration monitoring is performed by ECMWF.
-Sigma noughts bias levels are slightly less negative to those during cycle 101, and have now become quite small.
-Inter-node and inter-beam dependencies are small as well, although the level of the descending mid beam is about 0.25 dB higher than that for other beams.
-Average bias level is around -0.25 dB, which is 0.25 dB less negative than for nominal data in 2000.
+Calibration results will be provided in the next reports. - Due to the regional mission scenario the calibration performances over the Brazilian rain forest are not available because that area is not covered by the ESA ground station.
+The chance to install a new station to cover the calibration site is under investigation as well as the possibility to use stable ice area in Greenland to monitor the instrument calibration. - The Ocean Calibration monitoring is performed by ECMWF.
+Sigma Bias level was stable (overall relative bias -0.36 db, was -0.40 db).
+Inter-node and inter-beam (mainly mid versus the for/aft beam) dependencies are similar to that of cycle 110, and as function of incident angle the bias is quite flat, with the exception of the high-range descending mid beam.
+Average bias level is less negative to that for nominal data in 2000.